Judge Jim Rogers

 - Proposed orders / working papers may not be submitted via email unless permission is granted by the court.
 Copies of orders will not be mailed unless pre-addressed envelopes to all parties are provided to the court.

-Plaintiff’s perspective exhibits start with the number 1 and move forward sequentially from there.
-Depending on how many exhibits there are and how many anticipatory additional exhibits may be introduced in the course of trial, defendant start theirs at the next 100 - e.g., 100, 200, 500, etc. The exhibits themselves should not be marked but tabbed in binders.
+Exhibits: The parties’ proposed exhibits start with Plaintiff’s proposed, at “1” and move sequentially.
+The parties should choose a reasonable range of numbers to meet their needs.
+Defendant may decide to start at 50, or 100, or another number.
+The exhibits themselves should not be marked but tabbed in binders.
 The court clerk will physically mark them during the trial.
 Two sets of exhibits are needed - one for the court, and the other for the clerk.
 The clerk’s set are the original exhibits that will go to the jury during their deliberations and will be referenced by witnesses during the course of the trial.

 Originals should be sealed and published in open court in front of the jury, and when they are used for impeachment of testimony (the clerk opening the original that is sealed), the original deposition will be filed in the case file and not treated as an exhibit.
 Depositions that are not used (a.k.a. "published") are not filed and returned to counsel.